Nigerian Senate to change laws infringing on women’s rights - Businessday NG

 The Senate in its resolutions urged the Federal Government to forge positive visibility for women and celebrate women’s achievements; as well as domesticate all conventions and treaties of the African Union (AU) in respect of gender issues.

 “I believe we are together in this with our women.
-It is in the interest of our nation that we work together to give our women proper opportunities for them to excel.
+It is in the interest of our nation that we work together to give our women proper opportunities for them to excel,” Lawan said.

-“And we must congratulate those who have achieved so much in public lap here as well as in business.

-“We congratulate Nigerian women, we congratulate the entire nation, and we believe that we have to do more to give our women more opportunities to serve,” Lawan said.

 Comments are closed.